Perseid Meteor Shower 2024

 To view the Perseids from the UK, head out on the night of 12 August and before dawn on 13 August.
 Even though the radiant of the Perseids comes from the constellation Perseus, you can look at the whole sky, though it may be helpful to stand facing northeast towards Perseus.
 You should be able to see a couple of meteors a minute in ideal conditions at the peak, so let’s hope for clear skies!

-On 12/13 August the Moon will be below the horizon until it rises at after 02:00am but it is also only three days away from reaching new moon, meaning there will be minimal moonlight to interfere with your meteor-gazing.
+On 12/13 August the Moon sets around 23:00 so there will be no moonlight pollution during the peak!
 Therefore the best time to view the Perseids will be when it gets dark around midnight into the very early hours of the morning.

 There are also other astronomical objects to spot around this time.
-Looking just east of the constellation Perseus you will be able to spot Jupiter – you won’t miss it as it is very bright.
-If you have binoculars or a telescope you may be able to see Jupiter’s Galilean moons!
-The Pleiades or the Seven Sisters is an open cluster of stars slightly west/ to the left of Jupiter which you will be able to see with the naked eye, but you can see more detail through binoculars or a telescope.
-Furthermore, if you look higher above Jupiter, you may be able to see a faint smudge - this is the Andromeda Galaxy.
-Finally looking south, you will also be able to spot Saturn.
+Jupiter and Mars rise after midnight in the east, directly below the constellation Perseus, so if you have binoculars or a telescope you may be able to see Jupiter’s Galilean moons and Mars' rusty red disk!
+The Pleiades or the Seven Sisters is an open cluster of stars slightly above and to the right of Jupiter which you will be able to see with the naked eye, but you can see more detail through binoculars or a telescope.
+Furthermore, if you look above and slightly to the right of Perseus, you may be able to see a faint smudge - this is the Andromeda Galaxy!
+Finally looking south, you will also be able to spot Saturn in the constellation of Aquarius.

-So, find a dark sky area, wrap up warm, and allow at least 20 minutes for your eyes to adjust to the low light conditions and scan the skies to enjoy the shooting stars using just the optical tool nature gave you – your eyes!
+So, find a dark sky area, wrap up warm, and allow at least 20 minutes for your eyes to adjust to the low light conditions, and then scan the skies to enjoy the shooting stars using just the optical tool nature gave you – your eyes!

 Meteor Infographic